canary-for-cognition/multimodal-dl-framework/classifier/docs/architectures/pretrained_cnn.md

 ### Adding support for a new model

-In order to add support for a new model, it is sufficient to update the `pre_trained_models_map` in the method `PretrainedCNN.__select_pre_trained_model` at `PretrainedCNN.py`.
+In order to add support for a new model, it is sufficient to update the `pretrained_models_map` in the method `PretrainedCNN.__select_pretrained_model` at `PretrainedCNN.py`.
 This map binds a model ID that can be specified in the experiment configuration to the respective class in `torchvision.models`.

 Subsequently, the `initializations_map` must be updated with a function specifying how the classification layers are added on top of the pretrained architecture in the `PretrainedCNN.__add_classifier` method at `PretrainedCNN.py`.